Love-and-Tolerance/Love-and-Tolerance/README.md

 - [Archive]
 - [GitHub]
 - [Issues]
-- [Download]
+- [Downloads]

 ## Contributing

-Anyone can contribute, please read our [Contributing][contrib] and [Code of Conduct][CoC] documents before starting to help.
+Anyone can contribute, please read our [Contributing] and [Code of Conduct] documents before starting to help.
 Check out the [Issues] page to see what needs done.

 ## License

-This resource pack is licensed under The MIT License (MIT), with the exception of the music featured in this pack, which are located [here][music location].
+This resource pack is licensed under The MIT License (MIT), with the exception of the music featured in this pack, which are located [here][Music Location].
 The copyright of these music files belong to their repsective owners, and permission has been granted for use in this pack.
-You can read our full license [here][license].
+You can read our full license [here][License].

 ## Maintained by